-Scroll through the list below to discover more about these, and more, Irish labor leaders past and present who helped carve a day of recognition for all the country’s workers.
+Continue reading below to discover more about Irish labor leaders past and present who helped carve an annual day of recognition for all the country’s workers.

 Mother Jones was one of America’s most effective union organizers.
 At a time when few women were activists, she was a fearless crusader for the rights of American workers and became the champion of child laborers.
 But most of all, she was the “miner’s angel” often risking arrest and her own safety in her support of the miners’ struggle for safer working conditions and better pay.
 It was the miners who dubbed her “Mother” Jones.

 A tiny woman in a black dress with a lace collar, steel-rimmed spectacles and snowy hair pulled back in a bun, Jones could have been mistaken for someone’s genteel, soft-spoken grandmother, until she opened her mouth.
 Her speeches appealed to laborers’ sense of justice and self-respect and rallied them to action.

 She herself was no stranger to sorrow and oppression.
 Born Mary Harris in Cork, Ireland in 1837 to a poor family, she knew what it was like to be treated as a second-class citizen.
 Her family had a history of activism: her grandfather was hanged as a traitor to the crown, and her father was forced to leave Ireland for defying British rule.
 Richard Harris and his family settled in Canada where he found work on the Canadian railroads.
 After finishing her secondary education, Mary trained to become a teacher and also learned dressmaking.